Best Baked Chicken Thighs

 - The seasoning for this chicken thighs recipe is so simple and so tasty.

-- Chicken thighs are often less expensive than chicken breasts, making them a budget-friendly meal.
+- Chicken thighs are a budget-friendly meal.

 If chicken breasts are what you have on hand, try my favorite Baked Chicken Breast recipe.
 It’s my simple method for cooking tender, juicy chicken breasts in the oven!